meesvandongen/just-one-cf/docs/technical-architecture.md

 - **Code Validation**: Ensures entered codes are valid and session exists
 - **Permission Validation**: Ensures only the host can execute administrative actions
 - **Host Transfer**: If the host leaves, automatically promotes another player
-- **Phase Transitions**: Manages flow between lobby, rounds, and set completion
+- **Phase Transitions**: Manages flow between lobby, rounds, and set completion including the duplicate checking phase
+- **Checker Selection**: Automatically selects the next player in rotation (who will be the guesser in the following round) to review clues for duplicates
 - **Set Completion**: Detects when set target is reached and transitions to set-end phase
-- **Duplicate Elimination**: Removes identical clues automatically
+- **Duplicate Elimination**: Removes identical clues automatically, then allows manual review
 - **Score Tracking**: Maintains set score and round history

 ## The useGameRoom Hook